 Other Specialized Cameras

-Once you’ve selected the best security camera types for your business, its time to consider installation.
-While you can take a DIY approach, we recommend working with professional installers who can bring valuable skills and security knowledge to the table.
+Once you’ve selected the best security camera type for your business, it’s time to focus on installation.
+While you can take a do-it-yourself (DIY) approach, we recommend working with professionals who bring valuable skills and security knowledge to the table.
+This is important for both effectiveness and compliance.

 Proper placement of security cameras is a must for maximizing coverage.
 Blind spots should be avoided to prevent any areas from going unmonitored.
 Additionally, the height and angle of each camera should be carefully considered to capture clear footage while protecting the equipment from potential tampering.
 Working with a professional installer helps to optimize camera placement, taking into account both the layout of your business and the specific areas that require monitoring.